Rauleal/Immersive_enviroments_hva/basic_workshop_TD/README.md

 At the end of this workshop, you should

-* Understand the basic UI controls to navigate in TD
+* Understand the basic UI controls to navigate in Touch Designer
   * Be aware of the Pane Layout and the COMP category Panels
 * Be able to set up a basic network of TOPs (2d images)
   * Basic/popular TOP operators